gavinwye/gavinwye/experiments/index.markdown

 ## SkillSwap London

 I'm bringing SkillSwap to London.
 SkillSwap is a series of tiny free speaking events they have been running in [Brighton](brighton.skillswap.org) and [Bristol](bristolskillswap.org) for ages.
 Now it's London's turn.
 The first event is in August.
-Titled [Talking About Design](skillswaplondon-august.eventbrite.co.uk) we have two very fine speakers [Andy Budd](andybudd.com) and Jonty Sharples](3tych.com).
+Titled [Talking About Design](skillswaplondon-august.eventbrite.co.uk) we have two very fine speakers [Andy Budd](andybudd.com) and [Jonty Sharples](3tych.com).

-Website coming soon
+Since I moved to Newcastle in 2012 I'm not going to be able to run another SkillSwap London.
+If you are interested in taking over the mantel get in touch and I'll hand over the twitter account and point you in the right direction.

 ## [UX Camp Brighton][1]